GPlates/GPlates/doc-python-api/pygplates_primer.rst

    network_triangulation = resolved_topological_network.get_network_triangulation()

 It consists of a sequence of vertices and a sequence of triangles.
-Each vertex is represented by a :class:`pygplates.NetworkTriangulation.Vertex` and contains a position, a velocity, and a strain rate.
+Each vertex is represented by a :class:`pygplates.NetworkTriangulation.Vertex` and contains a position, a velocity, and a strain rate, and a list of incident vertices and incident triangles.
 Each triangle is represented by a :class:`pygplates.NetworkTriangulation.Triangle` and contains a flag indicating whether it's deforming or not, and contains a strain rate, and references three vertices and three adjacent triangles.
 ::

    triangles = network_triangulation.get_triangles()